AstarNetwork/astar-community-tutorials/builder-guides/nodes/zkevmrpcnode/setup-zkevm-rpc-node.md

 ## Author/Contact Information
 This guide was written by **tksarah**, Astar ecosystem agent.
-If you have questions, contact me on telegram (https://t.me/tksarah0822).
+If you have questions, contact me on [telegram](https://t.me/tksarah0822).

 **tksarah:** Astar Network Official Ambassador@Tokyo / web3 Technacal Marketing / IT Infra TechLead / Tech Instructor / School Teacher